changesets/changesets/docs/automating-changesets.md

 ## How do I run the version and publish commands?

-We have a [github action](https://github.com/changesets/action) that
+We have a [github action](https://github.com/changesets/action) for that

 - creates a `version` PR, then keeps it up to date, recreating it when merged.
 This PR always has an up-to-date run of `changeset version`
 - Optionally allows you to do releases when changes are merged to the base branch.